ashwingonsalves/cypress-cucumber-samples/README.md

-## Cypress Cucumber tests for BrowserStack
+## Cypress Cucumber samples for BrowserStack

 ## Setup
 * Clone the repo